 KPI #5: Bounce Rate

-Bounce rate measures the percentage of visitors who leave your website after viewing only one page.
+Bounce rate is the percentage of visitors who leave your site after viewing only one page.

 What It Measures